 If water is present in the existing stream channels prior to realignment, then fish exclusion, capture and relocation actions and water quality monitoring actions will be implemented.
 Temporary turbidity increases within the new stream channels of Streams Y and Z are likely to occur during the rewatering of the new stream channels.
 Rewatering within the new channels is not anticipated to be completed in more than one segment for each stream separately.
-The Washington Administrative Code (WAC) 173-201A-200(1)(e) makes allowances for a temporary area of mixing during and immediately after inwater construction activities subject to the construction, the point of compliance shall be 100 feet downstream of the action.
+The Washington Administrative Code (WAC) 173-201A-200(1)(e) makes allowances for a temporary area of mixing during and immediately after inwater construction activities subject to the constraints of WAC 173-201A-400(4) and (6).
+For waters less than or equal to 10 cfs flow at the time of construction, the point of compliance shall be 100 feet downstream of the action.
 Water quality monitoring will be completed to evaluate compliance during rewatering, and fish exclusion nets will remain in place until suspended sediment levels match the point of compliance.
 The proposed fish exclusion and sediment controls are anticipated to lead to an avoidance or significant reduction in direct fish exposure to elevated suspended sediments if fish are present in the streams.
 A Water Quality Monitoring Plan has been prepared under separate cover.
 A Fish Protection and Exclusion Plan will be prepared under separate cover if requested by regulatory agencies.